DFE-Digital/register-early-career-teachers/documentation/site/content/product/data-model-progress.md

 The registration process still needs to capture the idea of a default, that is contract-specific, to help speed up registration for SITs.

+### Status ✅

+This has been solved by recording the link between teachers and provider partnerhsips rather than schools and provider partnerships, via [training periods](https://github.com/DFE-Digital/register-early-career-teachers/blob/main/app/models/training_period.rb).

 ## A person is represented across many tables which introduces unintended duplication and confuses the source of truth

 Some fields, e.g. email address, are stored in more than 1 place in the